 Any fire can be dangerous if not kept under control.
 Through training and experience, ILM’s controlled burn crews can anticipate problems and take actions as necessary to ensure a safe prescribed burn.

-Contact Us Today to Schedule a Prescribed Burn
+Contact Us Today to Schedule a Prescribed Burn in Illinois or Wisconsin

 Interested in learning more information about our prescribed burns or looking for other holistic strategies to care for your environment?
 Contact us today!
 We are happy to help you improve the beauty and health of your lake, pond, wetland, woodland, or prairie.